-Both fleas and ticks are pests that pose a danger to people and our pets and should never be allowed to live in our yards or homes.
+Both fleas and ticks are pests that pose a danger to people and pets and should never be allowed to live in our yards or homes.
 Ticks can spread a wide variety of diseases to both animals and people.
 Fleas carry and transmit parasites, including tapeworms, that they can pass on to people and animals.
 Many people and animals are allergic to flea saliva and develop a red, itchy rash after being bitten.

 Why do I have a flea & tick problem?

 Fleas and ticks were most likely introduced onto your property by rodents or other wild animals and then into your house on you, your kids, or pets.
 They will also get inside on the backs of rodents that have moved into your home to nest.
 Fleas can also get into homes on used furniture or rugs.
 Most species of ticks are not capable of breeding indoors, so they are more of an outdoor pest, infesting and taking over our yards.
-Fleas, on the other hand, can breed both indoors and out, and their presence in a yard or home can quickly lead to a large-scale infestation.
+On the other hand, fleas can breed indoors and out, and their presence in a yard or home can quickly lead to a large-scale infestation.

 Where will I find fleas & ticks?

 Both fleas and ticks spend most of their lives on the backs of their animal hosts.
-When not feeding, ticks hideout waiting for a new host to come by in tall grasses, the edges around wooded areas, in ditches, and along pond edges.
+When not feeding, ticks hide out, waiting for a new host to come by in tall grasses, the edges around wooded areas, in ditches, and along pond edges.
 Outside, fleas that are not feeding live in dark, moist places such as under shrubbery, in tall grass, under woodpiles, or under decks.
 In homes, fleas hide in upholstered furniture, in rugs, in pet bedding, in your bedding, and behind baseboards.
 Both fleas and ticks can also become a big problem in dog parks, campgrounds, and boarding facilities.

 How do I get rid of fleas & ticks?